paoliniluis/metabase-workbench-mysql/README.md

 ## How to run

-Install docker + do a `docker compose run --build`
+Install docker + do a `docker compose up --build`

 ### Need to change the Metabase version?

-Just change the version on the metabase container, wipe the mysql-data folder and just do again `docker compose run --build`
+Just change the version on the metabase container, wipe the mysql-data folder and just do again `docker compose up --build`